 Duur: 30 aug 2011 → 3 sep 2011

 |Conference||14th Biennial EARLI Conference for Research on Learning and Instruction 2011|

 Drayer, L., & Moeller, J. (2011).
 Evoking excellence with special undergraduate programmes: a German-Dutch comparison.
-Abstract from 14th Biennial EARLI Conference for Research on Learning and Instruction 2011, Exeter, United Kingdom.
+Abstract van 14th Biennial EARLI Conference for Research on Learning and Instruction 2011, Exeter, United Kingdom.